 - Experiencing legal problems in relation to drinking habits

 - Experiencing troubles in relationships with friends, family, and coworkers in relation to alcohol use

 - Experiencing financial troubles as a result of excessive spending on alcohol

 - Failing to meet commitments as a result of one’s drinking habits

 - Loss of interest in activities and hobbies that were once pleasurable

 - Experiencing health issues as a result of alcohol use

 - Continuing to drink in spite of experiencing health problems associated with alcohol use

-If you or a loved one are experiencing three or more of the symptoms listed above, you may have a drinking problem.
+If you or a loved one are experiencing the symptoms listed above, you may have a drinking problem.
 In addition, if you sometimes feel as if you drink too much or others have expressed concern about your drinking habits, you should seriously consider consulting a doctor.
-Even if you don’t necessarily feel like you’re an alcoholic, but are under the impression that your drinking may be a problem, seek professional help to be 100% sure.
+Even if you don’t feel like an alcoholic, but your drinking habits have become a problem, seeking professional help can be a healing experience.
 Denial is often a roadblock for those suffering from a drinking problem the effects of alcoholism.
 Many don’t believe their drinking is problematic or believe their drinking is linked to the problems in their lives.
 Always listen to those who express concern, they may see the signs that you’re overlooking.
-You can be assured that by making the decision to seek help that you will be saving your life.

 Is My Drinking A Problem?